 Preparing Communities: Securing Access and Treatment for Substance Use and Mental Health Disorders for Returning Veterans and Their Families

-Significant numbers of Reservists and members of the National Guard being deployed in Iraq and Afghanistan since U.S. engagement began more than 10 years ago.
-This deployment not only affects our troops, but their families and employers as well.
-Because these troops re-enter their communities at the end of their service, and will return to civilian life without the benefit of having the support of being in a military community, these veterans are at risk.
+Deployment and redeployment of troops in Iraq and Afghanistan has been a steady process since the war began with many of them Reservists and National Guard.
+This deployment not only affected our troops but their families and employers as well.
+Our troops will re-enter their communities at the end of their service and will return to civilian life without the benefit of having the support of being in a military community.
+These veterans are at risk.

 Role of the Therapeutic Community and Veterans

 Therapeutic communities traditionally have provided mental health and addiction treatment to disadvantaged Americans with multiple barriers to recovery, including veterans.
 Our returning veterans from Iraq and Afghanistan who have or are at-risk for substance use and co-occurring mental disease disorders constitute a special population that will need treatment that has been modified from traditional modalities of care.
 Traditional methods of confrontation for addiction do not always work, especially with women who may have other trauma issues including sexual abuse.
-Our returning discharged military will need a continuum of care, including co- occurring treatment for PTSD, and will need to be welcomed into a nurturing and safe environment.
-The camaraderie of a military unit needs to be translated into services located in the home community.
-The results of one TCA member program, especially developed to serve veterans in New York, demonstrate the successful adaptation of a therapeutic community to serve veteran specific needs.
+Our returning discharged military will need a continuum of care, including co-occurring treatment for Post Traumatic Stress Disorder and will need to be welcomed to a nurturing and safe environment.
+The buddy camaraderie of a military unit needs to be translated into services located in their home community.
+The result of a TCA member program, especially developed to serve veterans in New York, demonstrates the successful adaptation of a therapeutic community to serve veteran specific needs.

-TCA member programs mostly provide services to combat veterans through their general programs, often as a late intervention.
-With returning veterans, TCA hopes to assist veterans with addiction and co-occurring mental disease disorders by preparing and identifying the appropriate early interventions, actions, and services needed by veterans to make their re-entry successful.
+TCA member programs mostly provide services to veterans from combat through their general programs, often as a late intervention.
+With our military returning from Iraq, TCA hopes to assist veterans with addiction and co-occurring mental disease disorders by preparing and identifying the appropriate early interventions, actions, and services needed by veterans to make their re-entry successful.
 TCA supports public policy that gives veterans access to systems that would provide them and their families with substance abuse assessment and treatment.
-TCA firmly believes that returning veterans should not be lost between agencies or, worse yet, be left untreated because they fall through the cracks.
-SAMHSA has great potential to provide leadership and work with the Veterans Administration as communities prepare support services, particularly to our returning Reservists and our National Guardsmen.
-SAMHSA and NIDA efforts to find common outcomes for the criminal justice system and the substance abuse treatment system have demonstrated their ability to work with other departments, like the Department of Justice, to build bridges that foster positive societal outcomes.
-The connection between the Department of Defense, the Veterans Administration, and HHS is paramount because we must meet the veteran at whatever door he or she enters for help through a coordinated system of care.
+TCA firmly believes that returning veterans should not be lost between agencies or – worst yet-be left untreated because they fall through the cracks.
+SAMHSA has great potential to provide leadership and work with the Veterans Administration as communities prepare support services, particularly to our returning reservists and our National Guardsmen.
+SAMHSA and NIDA efforts to find common outcomes for the criminal justice system and the substance abuse treatment system have demonstrated their ability to work with other departments like the Department of Justice to build bridges that foster positive societaloutcomes.
+The connection between the Department of Defense, the Veterans Administration and HHS is paramount; as we need to meet the veteran at whatever door he enters for help through a coordinated system of care.

 In preparation for our returning veterans, TCA recommends that Congress continue to consider language and funding that recognize the emerging need for veteran re-entry services and identifies the option of effective community programs for discharged veterans and their families.
-Congressional leadership is needed to assist communities as they prepare and coordinate addiction prevention, treatment, and mental health services to support a veteran’s re-entry process and to help federal agencies recognize the role and dynamics of the community as a resource.
+Congress’ leadership is needed to assist communities to prepare and coordinate prevention and treatment addiction and mental health services to assist with a veteran’s re-entry process.
+Leadership is needed to help federal agencies recognize the role and dynamics of the community as a resource.

 - Demonstration Grants – Require the Secretary of the Veterans Administration to work with the Secretary of HHS, and the Secretary of Defense to develop model programs that coordinate military, Veteran Affairs, and public health systems of care for substance abuse and/or co-occurring mental health disorders for returning veterans and their families.